djui/docker-guestfs/README.md

-# libguestfs-tools Docker container
+# libguestfs-tools Docker image

-A Docker container that allows to use [libguestfs-tools](http://libguestfs.org) for accessing and modifying virtual machine disk images mounted as volumes.
+A Docker image that allows to use [libguestfs-tools](http://libguestfs.org) for accessing and modifying virtual machine disk images mounted as volumes.